-A: Life insurance products where the main risks are not highly dependent on interest rate movements or equity performance, or where these types of risks can be shared or passed on to the policyholder are strong candidates for the Stochastic Exclusion Test.
+A: Life insurance products where the main risks are not highly dependent on interest rate movements or equity performance, or where these types of risks can be shared or passed on to the policyholder, are strong candidates for the Stochastic Exclusion Test.
 Some actuaries may use the Stochastic Exclusion Test for products such as term life insurance, which focus primarily on mortality risk, or for some variations of traditional permanent life insurance and accumulation-oriented universal life insurance where non-guaranteed elements help transfer the asset performance risk to the policyholder.
-Variable life or universal life insurance products that contain secondary guarantees may not use the certification method to pass the Stochastic Exclusion Ratio Test under Section 6.A.2 or the Stochastic Exclusion Demonstration Test under Section 6.A.3.
+Variable life or universal life insurance products that contain secondary guarantees may not use the certification method to pass the Stochastic Exclusion Test.
+These types of policies may only be excluded through the use of the Stochastic Exclusion Ratio Test under Section 6.A.2 or the Stochastic Exclusion Demonstration Test under Section 6.A.3.